Questions For Answer

 The questions which have been answered each week will be contained in a written answers booklet which will be published on the website each Monday morning and can be accessed by clicking here.

 Oral Questions (Question Time)

 Questions for oral answer are taken in the Assembly Chamber between 2.30pm and 3.30pm on those Mondays and from 2.00pm to 3.00pm on those Tuesdays on which the Assembly is sitting.
 Oral questions to the Assembly Commission are taken every twelve weeks from 3.00pm on a Tuesday.
 The rota for questions to Ministers and the Commission can be accessed by clicking here.

 Questions selected for Oral answer will be published on the website each Friday morning.
 Answers to oral questions are contained in the Official Report (Hansard) for each sitting as appropriate.
 You can also watch Question Time at a later date with our on demand service.

-As of Monday 09 September 2013, Question Time will now include 15 minutes of topical questions at the start of each Minister's Question Time period.
+As of Monday 09 September 2013, Question Time will now include 15 minutes of topical questions at the end of each Minister's Question Time period.